AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-administrators.md

 # Manage community administrators

 Although you initially configure which tenant roles can administer a community during community creation, you can edit which roles can administer the community at any time.
+For more information see [Community administrators](xref:ccRoles#community-administrators-preview).

 ## Add community administrators